 Step 3.
 To execute this test suite, double-click on the request step and specify the input value in the respective location.
 For instance, open GetSupplierByCity request and enter New York between the city tags.

-- Start this request by clicking on the RUN icon – this will receive the response.
+- Start this request by clicking on the RUN icon – this will receive a response.

 - Now let’s add assertions.
-For that, click the Assertions tab present at the top of log tabs.
+To do so, click on the Assertions tab present at the top of log tabs.

-- On right-clicking, a popup menu will appear with some basic assertion related options as below:
+- On right-clicking, a pop-up menu will appear with some basic assertion related options below:

 #1) Contains Assertion